IBM/Ansible-OpenShift-Provisioning/docs/run-the-playbooks-for-abi.md

 * KVM host with root user access or user with sudo privileges.

 ## Note:
+* This playbook only support for single node cluster (SNO) on KVM using ABI.
-* As of now we are supporting only macvtap for Agent based installation (ABI) for KVM compute nodes.
+* As of now we are supporting only macvtap for Agent based installation (ABI) on KVM

 ### Steps: